lucasmotta/relayout/docs/components.md

 You have a total number of 12 columns (where `12 == 100%` and `1 == 8.33%`).
 Since we don't have a concept of row, you can add as many `<RelayoutItem>`'s as you want.

+You can also use `0` if you want to hide the column completely - this will set the element to have a `display: none;`.

 ### Props

-The value for all the props bellow is a number ranging between `1` and `12`.
+The value for all the props bellow is a number ranging between `0` and `12`.

 - `sm`: Small and up (every screen size)
 - `md`: Medium and up